fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/ordering/notifications.md

 menu: user
 title: Notifications
 ---
 Whenever a new order is placed on your website, a notification will be automatically sent to the admin.
-There is also an option to send a notification to the customer<!-- , either via email or SMS -->.
+There is also an option to send a notification to the customer, either via email or SMS.

 ## Admin Notification